Colleen Lawless: Federal judicial service

 On September 2, 2022, President Joe Biden announced his intent to nominate Lawless to serve as a United States district judge of the United States District Court for the Central District of Illinois.
 On September 6, 2022, her nomination was sent to the Senate.
-President Biden nominated Lawless to the seat to be vacated by Judge Sue E. Myerscough, who will assume senior status upon confirmation of a successor.
+President Biden nominated Lawless to the seat to be vacated by Judge Sue E. Myerscough, who announced her intent to assume senior status upon confirmation of a successor.
 On November 15, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 8, 2022, her nomination was reported out of committee by a 15–7 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 She was renominated on January 23, 2023.
 On February 9, 2023, her nomination was reported out of committee by a 14–7 vote.
 On March 1, 2023, the Senate invoked cloture on her nomination by a 53–43 vote.
 On March 2, 2023, her nomination was confirmed by a 51–41 vote.
 She received her judicial commission on March 9, 2023.

+Notable rulings

+In July 2024, Lawless dismissed a federal lawsuit filed against the Springfield, Illinois, police department by the father of a deceased two-year-old girl.
+The man accused Springfield police officers of violating his constitutional rights and Illinois state law during a traffic stop where his daughter's ashes, contained in an urn, were tested for drugs.